Updated: December 2020

-How Typos Kill Career Prospects
+How Typos Can Destroy Potential Career Relationships

-I’m passionate about helping people (probably why I love my work as a career coach) but receiving a poorly crafted Linkedin message with typos was a sure way to lose my interest.
+I’m passionate about helping people (probably why I love my work as a career coach) but receiving a poorly crafted LinkedIn message with typos was a sure way to lose my interest.
 Here’s why: in executive recruiting credibility comes from identifying and presenting the best candidates for the job.
 To send a candidate who would represent him/herself AND me by carelessly crafting communications and including typos was not at all “executive” in nature and therefore, would be a total credibility killer for me as the recruiter.
 By the way, this doesn’t just apply to executives.
 Even an entry-level candidate will lose opportunities since spelling is a requirement for sending professional emails, etc.

 Are Typos Killing Your Career Prospects?

 Sure we’ve all latched on to instant messaging and the 140 characters philosophy but there are still scenarios where a thoughtful, error-free message is your best strategy.
 Communicating with hiring managers, cold leads, target networking contacts, and even old friends in a professional capacity or anything career-related all fall under the category of “typo-free” scenarios.

 This is also especially important if English isn’t your first language.
 While there may be a certain level of tolerance from the reader when they see you’re from X country in your LinkedIn profile, you still never know the level of typo-sensitivity unique to your reader.